Australian Open: Navratilova blasts Peng Shuai T-shirt ban

 In a tweet, former world female number one tennis player Navratilova called the decision "pathetic."

-French tennis player Nicolas Mahut also chimed in on the incident, suggesting that organisers were acquiescing to pressure from major corporate Chinese sponsors.
+French tennis player Nicolas Mahut also chimed in on the incident, suggesting that organisers were bowing to pressure from major corporate Chinese sponsors.

+Chinese premium liquor company Luzhou Laojiao and mattress firm DeRucci are listed as two of the leading partners on Australia Open's website.

 "What's going on!?
 What lack of courage!
-What if you did not have Chinese sponsors?" he tweeted.
+What if you did not have Chinese sponsors?"
+Mr Mahut tweeted.

+Australia researcher for Human Rights Watch Sophie McNeill called Tennis Australia's decision "not cool," and urged other tennis players in the tournament to bring attention to Peng Shuai.

+Tennis Australia confiscate ‘Where is Peng Shuai?’ shirts, banners at @AustralianOpen— Sophie McNeill (@Sophiemcneill) January 23, 2022

 Friday's incident also sparked the creation of a Gofundme page that promised to print out more T-shirts after reaching its AUD$10,000 (£5,296; $7,179) goal.